yogesh8177/feed-search/README.md

 NODE_ENV=test
 ```

-Also make sure that you generate `SSL` certificate if deploying manually on a `VPS` and copy those generated certificates under `$PROJECT_ROOT/certificates` directory.

 Following are some useful endpoints for debugging and refreshing site content

 1. `http://localhost:8000/test` this endpoint will be useful for health checks.